sdiehl/wiwinwlh/tutorial.md

 <<diagram.png title>>
 ```

-Haddock options can also be specified with pragmas in the source, either on
+``haddock`` options can also be specified with pragmas in the source, either on
 module or project level.

 ```haskell